 Once the service was complete, I did have to ask Boardwalk if they could hold on to the car for several weeks as I was traveling.
 They were happy to accommodate and I was finally able to collect the F40 last Friday.
 The F40 fired right up on the 1st push of the starter button and immediately settled into a smooth idle.
 I thought this was a bit strange as it will normally rev to close to 2000 rpm and then hunt a bit upon cold startup as it warms the cats.
 I mentioned this to the service technician but as it seemed to be running fine, off I headed to first the nearest gas station and then home.

 Upon pulling out of the gas station I started to notice that the F40 really felt sluggish.
 The on-ramp onto the highway reinforced the perception.
 It felt as if someone had swapped out the 2.9L twin turbo V8 for the anemic 1.5L 3 cylinder engine in a BMW i8.
 While I was able to get up to speed, it took far too long and throttle response was anything but razor sharp.
 The turbos also seemed to have left on vacation.
 I wasn’t sure if this was a combination of the poor F40 sitting for too many weeks and/or bad petrol.
 This continued for close to 10 minutes with me constantly playing with the accelerator to see if I could get whatever the issue was out of the system.
-About a mile before our exit, the F40 transformed back into the snarling feral beast I know and love.
-The balance of the drive home was perfectly normal and the F40 now seemed fine and running like it should.
+About a mile before our exit, the F40 started running a bit better.
+The balance of the drive home was closer to normal.

 Thoughts and comments?
 Please see the comments section below.